 This web page shows only a small excerpt of our Sawka research.
-Another 117 words (8 lines of text) covering the years 1270, 1688, 1610, 1593, 1544, 1576, 1660, 1613, 1635, 1646, 1651, 1652, 1659, 1660, 1671, 1715 and 1699 are included under the topic Early Sawka History in all our PDF Extended History products and printed products wherever possible.
+Another 212 words (15 lines of text) covering the years 1270, 1688, 1610, 1593, 1544, 1576, 1660, 1613, 1635, 1646, 1651, 1652, 1659, 1660, 1671, 1715, 1699, 1475 and 1560 are included under the topic Early Sawka History in all our PDF Extended History products and printed products wherever possible.

 Sawka Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Sawka were recorded, including Salkeld, Salked, Salkeed, Salkelds and others.

 Early Notables of the Sawka family (pre 1700)

 Notables of this surname at this time include: Sir Richard Salkeld of Corby, Thomas Salkeld, High Sheriff of Cumberland in 1544.

 Another 113 words (8 lines of text) are included under the topic Early Sawka Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sawka family to Ireland

 Some of the Sawka family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sawka family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Sawka family emigrate to North America: Fred and George Salked arrived in New Orleans in 1820; Thomas Salkeld settled in Virginia in 1728.